watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/zendesk-guide/README.md

   - Review your extension setup and close to move on to the next steps.
 - Now you are ready to add the actions from the starter kit.
 Select `Actions` in the upper left menu.
 Then select `Global settings` at the top right of the Actions window and select the `Upload/Download` tab.
 Now [upload `zendesk-article-search-actions.json`](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-admin-backup-restore#backup-restore-import) to define the actions in this starter kit.
 Return to `Actions` and you will see three actions: `Search`, `Show search results`, and `Show search result` from the starter kit in the `Created by you` section.
 - Use either method listed in [Configuring Your Actions Skill to use an Extension](https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/integrations/extensions/README.md#configuring-your-actions-skill-to-use-an-extension) to configure the actions you uploaded to invoke the custom extension you built.
+  - For the "Search" action, in the "Parameters" section of the "Use an extension" section (in "And then") the following parameter values:
+    - query = query_text
+    - per_page = page_limit
+  - (Advanced) If you are setting up the advanced search action, this is where you set the filter parameters you are using, for example:
+    - created_after = created_by_date

+Your starter kit is now ready to use.
 If you are setting up in a new assistant, skip to the section `Using this Starter Kit`.

 ### Setup in a pre-existing Assistant